andreasjuettner/Finite-Size-Scaling-Analysis/README.md

 `python3 Binderanalysis.py <N> <ag> <Bbar> <L/a>`
 where `N` as in `SU(N)`, `ag` the gauge coupling, `Bbar` the desired crossing point, `L/a` the desired lattice size.

-The required MCMC data can be donwloaded from zenodo here **UNDER CONSTRUCTION** and is stored in a local subcirectory called `h5data/`.
+The required MCMC data can be donwloaded from zenodo here **UNDER CONSTRUCTION** and needs to be copied into a local subcirectory called `h5data/`.
 The data file contains data for

  - `N`=2,3